 Innovation and Global Commercialization — MGT-651653 (3 credits)

 This course focuses on opportunities to manage technology within a global business to meet the goals of the strategic plan.
 This course is an introduction to the multidisciplinary aspects (including operational issues, such as teamwork and technology transfer), involved in the process of bringing technical developments, particularly research emanating from universities and other allied organizations, into commercial use.
 The course covers the process of planning, executing and evaluating the conception, pricing, promotion and distribution of new products (both goods and services) and ideas to create value for customers and sustainability for firms in consideration of the external market environment and internal organizational constraints.

 Strategic Application of Innovation and Planning — MGT-651701 (3 credits)

-Covers the critical skills for Strategic leadership, Strategy development, including: environmental scanning, competitive assessment, entrepreneurial vision and communication, and management of human capital.
-Essential management skills such as leading innovation teams and building communication strategies from a stakeholder perspective to facilitate the process of technology transfer and strategic planning.
+Covers the critical skills for strategic leadership and strategy development, including environmental scanning, competitive assessment, entrepreneurial vision and communication and management of human capital, as well as essential management skills, such as leading innovation teams and building communication strategies from a stakeholder perspective to facilitate the process of technology transfer and strategic planning.
 Assessment of learning outcomes will be through online discussions, an integrative group project that will include the development of a strategic plan for entrepreneurship and assignments identifying the characteristics of a learning organization.